 Full course description

-How can psychology help societies to become more sustainable in the production and consumption of goods?
+How can we use psychology to help us adopt more sustainable methods of production and consumption of goods, particularly when shopping online?

-In this credential you will examine which strategies are most effective in producing green consumers.
-You’ll also consider the issues of securing consumer trust in online retail in an era of fake sites, cookies, paid reviews, data breaches and delivery challenges.
+In this credential you can examine which strategies are most effective in encouraging people to adopt sustainable practices.
+You'll also look at ways of enhancing trust in online retail in an era of fake sites, cookies, paid reviews and data breaches.

 To be successful in this credential, it would be beneficial to have: